The Mid IB Summer Review Courses 2019

 - Provide individual and collective advice on how to revise for exams.

-Teaching will be conducted in small groups in the school, in comfortable, fully equipped classrooms.
+Teaching will be conducted in small groups (max 12 students per subject group) in the school, in comfortable, fully equipped classrooms.

 The Structure and Range of the Review Courses

 Applicants are invited to apply for either one or two courses.
 Each course will include 15.5 hours teaching time as well as the opportunity to sign up for individual subject specific, Internal Assessment, Extended Essay and/or Personal Statement support.
-Classes start at 09:00 and conclude at 16:00 on the first and third days of the course with ‘sign up’ sessions available 15:00-17:00 on day two.
-With an hour for lunch (provided as part of the cost) in the middle of the day, the morning and afternoon sessions are intensive.
-Students are also expected to complete one to two hours of work on the two evenings when there are classes the following day.
+Classes start at 09:00 on each course day and conclude at 16:15 on the first day of the course with ‘sign up’ sessions available 15:00-17:00 on day two, and a 16:00 finish on day 3.
+There is an hour for lunch (provided as part of the cost) in the middle of each day.
+Students are also expected to complete one to two hours of homework/preparation on the two evenings when there are classes the following day.

 We plan to offer teaching and tuition at both Standard Level and Higher Level, subject to demand, in the following subjects: